clickpaddle/clickceler/SECURITY.md

-# 🔐 Security Policy for Jollyclick
+# 🔐 Security Policy for ClickCeler

 ## 📅 Supported Versions

-Jollyclick is an educational and community-driven project.
+ClickCeler is an educational and community-driven project.
 As such, it is not maintained with commercial-grade security patching timelines, but we still care about responsible disclosures and the safety of contributors and users.

 | Version         | Supported          |
 |-----------------|--------------------|